yclas/documentation/bitcoin-integration.md

 <br>

-If you still need more information about using Bitcoin in your Yclas website, feel free to contact a support agent by using our ticket system
+If you still need more information about using Bitcoin in your Yclas website, feel free to contact a support agent by using our ticket system.
-.